secure-diversITy/splunk/splunkhelper/README.md

   - Never worry about doing splunk> related commands with the correct user!
   - No need to switch from user >root< to your splunk user

+    Since splunk> v6.1.1 a Variable SPLUNK_OS_USER exists which is doing more or less the same but it doesn't work in the same manner and comes without the command shortcuts of course.

+    Setting this Variable is nevertheless a good idea just as a fallback if something goes wrong (see install for the details).

 ## Usage:

    It is recommended to install this script in /usr/bin and name it "splunk".
 This